kaczla/list-lm/data/readme/model_links.md

 - [LongT5](https://github.com/google-research/longt5) - LongT5 is an extension of the T5 model that handles long sequence inputs more efficiently.
 - [MaxText](https://github.com/google/maxtext) - MaxText is a high performance, arbitrarily scalable, open-source, simple, easily forkable, well-tested, batteries included LLM written in pure Python/Jax and targeting Google Cloud TPUs.
 - [MegaBlocks](https://github.com/stanford-futuredata/megablocks) - MegaBlocks is a light-weight library for mixture-of-experts (MoE) training.
+- [mergekit](https://github.com/arcee-ai/mergekit) - mergekit is a toolkit for merging pre-trained language models. mergekit uses an out-of-core approach to perform unreasonably elaborate merges in resource-constrained situations.
+Merges can be run entirely on CPU or accelerated with as little as 8 GB of VRAM.
 - [metaseq](https://github.com/facebookresearch/metaseq) - A codebase for working with Open Pre-trained Transformers.
 - [MMF](https://github.com/facebookresearch/mmf) - MMF is a modular framework for vision and language multimodal research
 - [ModuleFormer](https://github.com/IBM/ModuleFormer) - ModuleFormer is a MoE-based architecture that includes two different types of experts: stick-breaking attention heads and feedforward experts.
 We released a collection of ModuleFormer-based Language Models (MoLM) ranging in scale from 4 billion to 8 billion parameters.